Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Introduction

-Figure \ref{fig:motivation} illustrates that the nominal samples can be bifurcated into two distinct categories: easy-nominal examples and hard-nominal examples.
-The normal samples that are clustered into several regions are deemed as easy-nominal examples, whereas the ones that are scattered and far apart from the easy-nominal examples are categorized as hard-nominal examples.
-However, due to the easy-nominal example overwhelming, the decision boundary of current methods is predominantly influenced by them, disregarding the hard-nominal examples.
-Consequently, the queries nearby hard-nominal examples are often confused with anomalies, which could result in increased false-positive or missed-detection rates.
+\cref{fig:motivation} illustrates that the normal samples can be divided into two distinct categories: easy- and hard-normal examples.
+The normal samples that are clustered into several regions are deemed as easy-normal examples.
+In contrast, the normal samples scattered and far apart from the easy-normal examples are categorized as hard-normal examples.
+Because the number of easy-normal examples far exceeds that of the hard-normal ones, this imbalanced distribution makes it difficult for most methods to distinguish between hard-normal examples and anomalies, resulting in high false-positive and missed-detection rates.

-In this paper, we propose a simple yet efficient method, namely \textbf{H}ard Nominal \textbf{E}xample-aware \textbf{T}emplate \textbf{M}utual \textbf{M}atching (HETMM), to address the above-mentioned issues.
-Specifically, \textit{HETMM} is capable of building a robust prototype-based boundary that mitigates the affection from overwhelming presence of easy-nominal examples.
-Consequently, \textit{HETMM} can effectively distinguish between hard-nominal examples and anomalies, achieving much lower false-positive and missed-detection rates.
-Moreover, \textit{HETMM} mutually explores the anomalies from two directions between queries and the template set.
-As a result, the proposed approach can capture not only invalid objects that differ from the template set (also called structural anomalies) but also logical anomalies, which are valid query objects that appear in invalid locations \cite{MVTECLOCO}.
-This is a significant advantage over most anomaly detectors that frequently fail to detect logical anomalies.
-Additionally, to meet the speed-accuracy demands in practical production, we present \textbf{P}ixel-level \textbf{T}emplate \textbf{S}election (PTS) module for speed-up.
-Since the computational cost of template-based methods is linear to the size of the template set, \textit{PTS} streamlines the original template set into a tiny one by selecting significant prototypes.
-Notably, unlike mainstream approaches that only consider cluster centres, \textit{PTS} further selects hard-nominal examples to maintain the original decision boundaries.
+In this paper, we propose a simple yet efficient framework named \tb{H}ard-normal \tb{E}xample-aware \tb{T}emplate \tb{M}utual \tb{M}atching (HETMM) to address the above-mentioned issues.
+Specifically, \ti{HETMM} aims to build a robust prototype-based boundary to distinguish between hard-normal examples and anomalies, which consists of two novel modules: \tb{A}ffine-invariant \tb{T}emplate \tb{M}utual \tb{M}atching (ATMM) and \tb{P}ixel-level \tb{T}emplate \tb{S}election (PTS). \ti{ATMM} mutually explores the pixel-level prototypes within the patch-level search spaces between query and template set, which can accurately distinguish between hard-normal examples and anomalies.
+Thus, \ti{ATMM} achieves good robustness against the affections brought by the affine transformations and easy-normal examples, resulting in much lower false-positive and missed-detection rates.
+It is also worth noting that \ti{ATMM} can detect most types of anomalies, including structural and logical anomalies \cite{MVTECLOCO}, which is a significant advantage compared to most anomaly detectors that struggle to detect logical anomalies.
+Additionally, to meet the speed-accuracy demands in practical production, we propose \ti{PTS} to accelerate the module inference.
+Like most template-based methods, the computational cost of \ti{ATMM} is linear to the template size.
+Therefore, \ti{PTS} selects some significant prototypes from the original template set to form a tiny one.
+Unlike mainstream approaches that only collect cluster centres, \ti{PTS} further selects hard-normal examples to maintain the original decision boundaries.

 The main contributions are summarized as follows: